aaronfs07/9linedefense-knowledge/docs/index.md

 ## 9 Lines of Defense

 This is by far a personal philosophy of managing teams of Cyber Professionals.
 No one person can be good at everything however everyone can provide something.
 Not everyone will agree with the items I have put below and most will not agree that they even embody a defensive strategy for IT.
 However I firmly believe that if these 9 Tenants are followed in an IT/Cyber Team than you can not go wrong.
 Defense must embody more than Cyber Security.
 During my time in the Air Force I have learned that Defense or Mission Assurance is more than AV Software and Monitoring.
-It is evreything that touches our networks and systems.
+It is everything that touches our networks and systems.
 Including the systems themselves.
 There is no difference to an organization at the end user level between a ransomware attack that locks all of the companies data and a disaster where all the primary data sources are lost and there are no backups.
 To reach my end goal I have created this site, this site is embodying the 1st and 2nd of the tenants below.

 1. Smart & Inquisitive Technicians
 2. Thorough & Often Training